jsmith0475/ami-agentic-agent-creator/README.md

 ## Conclusion

-The Ailevate AMI Agent Creator Simulation provides a visual and interactive demonstration of AI agent configuration with specialized capabilities.
+The Ailevate AMI Agentic Agent Creator Simulation provides a visual and interactive demonstration of AI agent configuration with specialized capabilities.
 While currently a static simulation, it effectively illustrates the potential of configurable AI agents and the OODA loop methodology for adaptive intelligence.

 As AI technology continues to evolve, this simulation framework can serve as a foundation for more advanced implementations that incorporate actual AI models, learning mechanisms, and deployment options.